aramk/crayon-syntax-highlighter/readme.txt

 * Added Dutch translation thanks to <a href="https://twitter.com/#!/chilionsnoek">@chilionsnoek</a>.
 * Added Delphi/Pascal thanks to Chris McClenny (http://squashbrain.com/)
 * Added AppleScript
 * Language is automatically selected from the Tag Editor dropdown as you type a URL with an extension (e.g. typing "cs" would select "C#")
+* Fixed a preventing language being detected from extension
 * Fixed a bug causing crayon:false to be ignored in the class tag

 = 1.9.12 =